The wrong way to scale up Cassandra DB when secondary indexes are in place

 Explaining a bit better, there are two kinds of indexes in Cassandra: local and global indexes.

 A local index as the name says is a kind of index that exists only locally, that means in a node.
-When you create a secondary index, Cassandra creates a new (hidden) table where the secondary become a primary key in this table.
+When you create a secondary index, Cassandra creates a new (hidden) table where the secondary becomes a primary key in this table.
 The visibility of this new table is in terms of a node, not a ring (cluster).
 That's the case of secondary indexes.

-There are also some other some nuances about secondary indexes that are very well explained here, but the best practice is to avoid them by denormalizing your data model.
+There are also some other nuances about secondary indexes that are very well explained here, but the best practice is to avoid them by denormalizing your data model.